Top 10 Around You

 Take a walk along the Danube promenade from the modern River Park complex, with its hotel, cafés and restaurants, taking in views of Bratislava castle and the UFO bridge.
 Continue past the Old Town all the way to the Old Bridge and the popular Eurovea shopping mall.

 All children who love to create and discover new things will feel right at home in Bibiana, the international house of art for children.
 Here they will experience art through non-traditional and interactive exhibitions that are regularly rotated so that something new can be discovered with every visit.

 Many consider this to be the most beautiful square in Bratislava.
 It has the character of a town promenade with avenues of trees and greenery, an elongated fountain cutting through the middle and numerous cafés and restaurants along each side.
 Here you will see a statue of Hans Christian Andersen, a memorial for the famous composer Johann Nepomuk Hummel, and the imposing statue of one of the most prominent Slovak poets after whom this square is named – Pavol Országh Hviezdoslav.

 The historical Slovak National Theatre building opened in 1886, based on a design by the Fellner and Helmer studio, a duo of successful architects who designed theatres in many European cities – including Budapest, Berlin and Zurich.
-Visit the box-office to take your pick from a wide variety of world-famous opera, ballet or drama performances.

 Are you in the mood for a picnic, outdoor activities with your friends or just to sit on the grass in the shade of the trees?
 Walk across one of the bridges to the other side of the Danube and find yourself in the oldest public park in central Europe – the Janko Kráľ Park.